hyperf/hyperf/doc/en/component-guide/configprovider.md

 # ConfigProvider mechanism

-The ConfigProvider mechanism is a very important mechanism for Hyperf componentization，`Decoupling between components` and `Component independence` and `Component reusability` It is based on this mechanism to be realized.
+The ConfigProvider mechanism is a very important mechanism for Hyperf componentization，`Decoupling between components` and `Component independence` and `Component reusability` are based on this mechanism to be realized.

 # What is ConfigProvider mechanism?

-Simply put, each component will provide a `ConfigProvider`，Usually a class that provides `ConfigProvider` in the root of the component，`ConfigProvider` will provide all configuration information for the corresponding component，This information is loaded by the Hyperf framework at startup，Finally, the configuration information in `ConfigProvider` will be merged into the implementation class corresponding to `Hyperf\Contract\ConfigInterface`，The `dependencies` information will be merged into `Hyperf\Di\Definition\DefinitionSource`，This enables configuration initialization to be performed when the component is used under the Hyperf framework.
+In brief, each component will provide a `ConfigProvider` class，usually `ConfigProvider` provides in the root of the component，`ConfigProvider` will provide all configuration information for the current component.
+This configuration information is loaded by the Hyperf framework at startup, finally, the configuration information in `ConfigProvider` will be merged into the implementation class corresponding to `Hyperf\Contract\ConfigInterface`, The `dependencies` information will be merged into `Hyperf\Di\Definition\DefinitionSource`.
+This allows the configuration initialization to be performed when the component is used under the Hyperf framework.

 `ConfigProvider` itself does not have any dependencies, does not inherit any abstract classes and does not require any implementation of the interface, just provide a `__invoke` method and return an array of the corresponding configuration structure.